phamdaiminhquan/expense-tracker-back/PRD.md

 - **Success criteria**: Only shows transactions for logged-in user, persists user context during session, logout clears session

 ### Transaction Management
-- **Functionality**: Display all transactions for current user with amount, type (spend/earn), content, and timestamp
+- **Functionality**: Display all transactions for current user with amount, type (spend/earn), content, and timestamp.
+Pending prompts are shown as notes with special styling and excluded from statistics
-- **Purpose**: Provides clear overview of user's financial activity
+- **Purpose**: Provides clear overview of user's financial activity, with distinction between valid transactions and pending prompts
 - **Trigger**: Automatic on page load and after adding transactions
-- **Progression**: Load from KV storage → Filter by userId → Render list → Allow edit/delete actions
+- **Progression**: Load from KV storage → Filter by userId → Render list → Allow edit/delete actions → Highlight pending prompts
-- **Success criteria**: All transactions persist between sessions with userId foreign key, support inline editing, isolated per user
+- **Success criteria**: All transactions persist between sessions with userId foreign key, support inline editing, isolated per user.
+Pending prompts are visually distinct and can be reprocessed later

+### Pending Prompt Management
+- **Functionality**: When API fails due to system errors, saves the prompt text with timestamp for later processing.
+User can edit and reprocess prompts when ready
+- **Purpose**: Prevents data loss during system outages and allows users to quickly note expenses even when busy
+- **Trigger**: API system error (not invalid prompt), or user manually retries pending prompt
+- **Progression**: API fails → Save prompt with isPendingPrompt flag and original timestamp → Display in list as note → User clicks reprocess → Edit prompt if needed → Process with API → Update to valid transaction with original timestamp
+- **Success criteria**: Pending prompts preserve the original expense time (promptCreatedAt), are excluded from statistics, appear distinctly in list, and can be converted to valid transactions

 ### Manual Transaction Editing
 - **Functionality**: Click any transaction to edit fields directly